clout86/the-read-team/README.md

 ```

-There is a pretty big waring in that the docker-compose.yaml in aTools, and tools as some nasty bugs to explore so be careful!
+There is a pretty big warning in that the docker-compose.yaml in aTools, and tools has some nasty bugs to explore so be careful!
 This docker set-up is from the https://github.com/notnullgames/pakemon-demos project